White House plays cleanup on Trump's Sessions tweet, grocery store claim

 "He’s not saying every time he went in," Sanders said.

-The president's remarks in Tampa did not suggest that that showing ID was a requirement just for age-restricted sales of alcohol and tobacco: "You know, if you go out and you want to buy groceries, you need a picture on a card," he said Tuesday.
+The president's remarks in Tampa on Tuesday did not suggest that that showing ID was a requirement just for age-restricted sales of alcohol and tobacco: "You know, if you go out and you want to buy groceries, you need a picture on a card," he said.

 More important, Sanders was asked whether Trump still maintains that millions of people voted illegally in the last presidential election.